All Episodes

 When you say Jim Crow 2.0, you're implying racism here.

-And and Joe repeats the lie yesterday.
+And Joe repeats the lie yesterday.

 And others have also repeated the lie.

-Um, anyway, oh, as a matter of fact, Ethan just sent me this.
+Anyway, oh, as a matter of fact, Ethan just sent me this.

 Look at this.

-Major league baseball all-star game, the lowest ratings in history last Night.
+Major League Baseball All-Star Game, the lowest ratings in history last night.

-In 1980, more than 36 million people tuned in to watch the the All-Star game, the MLB All-Star game.
+In 1980, more than 36 million people tuned in to watch the All-Star game, the MLB All-Star game.

-Yeah, Neil said numbers are horrific.
+2021, yeah, Nielsen numbers are horrific.

 The least watched all-star game in history, which is 11, you know, what?